How to Add Support for Passkeys Authentication

 Create Passkey UserOp

-This step follows the same flow as the normal Safe flow with createUserOperation, with the addition of the expectedSigners overrides
+This step follows the same flow as the standard Safe flow with createUserOperation, with the addition of the expectedSigners override.

 let userOperation = await smartAccount.createUserOperation(